Firearms Buyback Program

 As part of its long-standing commitment to tackling gun violence in Canadian communities, the Government of Canada has banned more than 2,500 makes and models of assault-style firearms since May 2020.

-The Assault-Style Firearms Compensation Program (ASFCP) was developed to provide compensation for eligible businesses and individuals who own these prohibited firearms and devices and participate in the program.
+The Assault-Style Firearms Compensation Program (ASFCP) was developed to provide an option for eligible businesses and individuals who own these prohibited firearms to comply with the law.
+Those who choose to participate in the program may receive compensation subject to availability of program funds.

-Participating in the program is voluntary, however individual firearm owners must dispose of or permanently deactivate their assault-style firearms by the end of the amnesty period or risk criminal liability for the illegal possession of a prohibited firearm.
+While participating in the program is voluntary, compliance with the law is not.
+Businesses and individual firearm owners must safely dispose of or permanently deactivate their assault-style firearms before the amnesty period ends on October 30, 2026, or risk criminal liability for the illegal possession of a prohibited firearm.

 Related information